What to expect from Samsung’s August foldable Unpacked event

 Technizo Concept has also made renders of the handset.

-Samsung Galaxy Flip 4
+Galaxy Flip 4

-Like the Fold 4, Yogesh Brar also leaked information about this handset.
+Like the Fold 4, Yogesh Brar also leaked information about the Flip 4.

 Samsung Galaxy Z Flip4 5G